Shyrkoon/RPI-Video-Looper/Scripts/README.md

 It checks the private ip of the system every 60 seconds and checks if its the same that is registered on the Database.
 If it has changed it will make an update.

+Remember to change the IP, user and password from the script to match your Database.

 ## UpdateCheckPublicIP
 Same as the previous script but this one checks the public ip of the system.
 This one needs to